 *This is how many contacts you can have before you need to move up to the next pricing tier or move on to a custom plan.

-Saying that, AWeber’s Pro plan is only a few dollars more each month and offers 700+ email templates, over 750 integrations, and a smart designer to save you time designing custom email templates.
-Read our AWeber review to see why I’d recommend it over MailerLite.
+Saying that, ActiveCampaign’s Lite plan is a similar price and offers 125+ email templates, over 250 automation templates, 850+ integrations, and a smart designer to save you time designing custom email templates.

 One of the biggest problems I have with Mailchimp is its customer support.
 If you have a free Mailchimp account, you only get email support for 30 days.
 After that, you better hope the answers you need are in the knowledge base, because you’re on your own.

 On an Essentials plan or above, you can access 24/7 email and live chat.
 If you want phone support, you’ll need to sign up for the Premium plan.
-Which starts at $299.00/month… Ouch.
+Which starts at $0/month… Ouch.

 It’s a shame, because in my experience, Mailchimp’s email support is pretty quick.
 I got an answer to my question within a few hours.
 That said, my colleague had a very different experience when he put together his Mailchimp review.